COVID-19 FAQ’s & Pertinent Information From The Wisconsin Veterinary Diagnostic Laboratory

 The American Association of Veterinary Laboratory Diagnosticians (AAVLD) Guidelines for Collection of Samples for SARS-CoV-2 Testing

 Routine sampling and testing of animals without clinical signs is not recommended unless part of an approved research project.
 Please follow this link (SARS-CoV-2 Testing Guidelines) for more information on SARS-CoV-2 testing and then contact the Wisconsin Veterinary Diagnostic Laboratory prior to potential sample submission.
+To see further recommendations by the CDC for animal COVID-19 information please scroll to the bottom of this page.

 Q- What is the current turn-around time for testing at the WVDL during the COVID – 19 interruption?